Comparisons

 4. You review and sign the transaction in your wallet

-5. The signed transaction is submitted from your browser
+5. The signed transaction is submitted directly to the Solana network via Helius

 Security Verdict